 Active as a soloist, John has performed with ensembles across the globe, including appearances with the Summit Brass, Denver Municipal Band, New Mexico Philharmonic, United States Navy Band, Santa Fe Symphony, Albuquerque Concert Band, and the Atlantic Brass Band, and he has performed recitals and solos at the International Trumpet Guild Conference, Rafael Méndez Brass Institute, Thailand Brass and Percussion Conference, International Trumpet Festival at West Chester University, National Trumpet Competition, CBDNA National Conference, and at universities and high schools worldwide.

-Marchiando can be heard on his most recent recording, The Non-Articulation Agreement, with Tromba Mundi, which is available via Mark Custom Records.
-Other recordings include A Brass Menagerie: The Music of John Cheetham, with the Enchantment Brass, and his solo recording, Arrows of Time, with the University of New Mexico Wind Symphony, which features premier recordings for solo trumpet and band by James Stephenson and Joseph Turrin.
+Marchiando can be heard on his most recent recording, The Non-Articulation Agreement with Tromba Mundi, and other recordings include A Brass Menagerie: The Music of John Cheetham with the Enchantment Brass, and Arrows of Time with the University of New Mexico Wind Symphony, which features premier recordings for solo trumpet and band by James Stephenson and Joseph Turrin.
 As a music producer, John has worked on several ventures for the Summit Records label by the Summit Brass and the University of New Mexico Wind Symphony.

 John received degrees from the University of Michigan (B.M. ’92, M.M. ’95) and completed his Doctor of Musical Arts degree at Arizona State University in 2004.
 His dissertation, The Rafael Méndez Online Library (http://mendezlibrary.asu.edu), is the official website of the Rafael Méndez Library housed at Arizona State.
-Dr. Marchiando has been extremely fortunate to study with some of the greatest trumpet virtuosi in the world, including David Hickman, Armando Ghitalla, Charles Daval, Raymond Mase, Chris Gekker and Ramon Parcells.
+Dr. Marchiando's primary mentors include David Hickman, Armando Ghitalla, Charles Daval, Raymond Mase, Chris Gekker and Ramon Parcells.

 John Marchiando is a S.E.
 Shires performing artist and clinician.